Note

 endif()

-We also need Info.plist.in
+You also need Info.plist.in

 in the root directory to generate the Info.plist